szigony/ceu-mtpods/README.md

   filter(rowname == "total_liters_of_pure_alcohol")
 ```

-The correlation between life expectancy and total liters of pure alcohol consumed is very low, it seems like there's little to no correlaction between the two variables based on the available data.
+The correlation between life expectancy and total liters of pure alcohol consumed is very low (0.00839).
+It seems like there's little to no correlaction between the two variables based on the available data.

 ### Factors that are highly correlated to the expected lifetime